reinbach/django-payfast/README.rst

 ``payfast.signals.notify`` signal
 ---------------------------------

-When PayFast posts data to the Notify URL ``payfast.signals.notify`` signal is sent.
+When PayFast posts data to the notify URL, a ``payfast.signals.notify`` signal is sent.
 This signal won't be sent for suspicious data (when request is coming from untrusted ip, form validation fails or the payment is duplicate).